StrataSource/p2ce-discord-bot/README.md

 Performs moderation tasks and other important automatable actions.

 ### Installation Notes
-On Linux, the `node-cavas` dependency will likely need some libraries installed.
+On Linux, the `node-canvas` dependency will likely need some libraries installed.

 On Debian-based distributions, this command should install all necessary dependencies:
 ```bash